Centrality measures and the role of non-normality for network control energy reduction: Driver node placement

-\section{Simulations}
+\subsection{Simulations}

-In this section we examine the energy that is required to control random networks when $r_{\text{diff}}$ and $r_{\text{quot}}$ are used for driver node placement.
-For comparison, we also compute the different controllability metrics for a random driver node placement and for the placement of driver nodes that maximize $\trace(W)$.
-Two types of networks are studied: \ErdosRenyi networks and directed scale-free networks.
-The edge weights are sampled from a normal distribution in both cases, and stability is ensured by rescaling $A$ such that the predefined spectral radius $\rho = 0.9$ is obtained (hence all eigenvalues of $A$ are within the unit disc).
+In \cite{Lindmark2018Minimal}, a variant of \normalfont{$r_{\text{quot}}$} was used for driver node placement in extensive simulation studies.
+Here, we complement these studies with an investigation of the amount of energy that is required to control random networks when $r_{\text{diff}}$ and $r_{\text{quot}}$ are used for driver node placement.
+For comparison, we also compute the different control energy metrics for a random driver node placement and for the placement of driver nodes that maximize $\trace(W)$.
+The results are presented in Figure \ref{fig:simulationsN500SF}.

+We use random directed scale-free networks in our study.
+They have both an indegree distribution and an outdegree distribution that follows power laws.
+By choosing these in a suitable way, we can obtain networks with large variations in the two network centralities $ p $ and $ q$.
+The model suggested in \cite{bollobas2003directed} is used to generate random networks with 200 nodes, indegree distribution $P_{\text{in}}(k_{\text{in}}) \propto k_{\text{in}}^{-3.14}$, and outdegree distribution $P_{\text{out}}(k_{\text{out}}) \propto k_{\text{out}}^{-2.88}$.
+The edge weights are sampled from a normal distribution.
+In order to ensure stability, the eigenvalues of $A$ are shifted into the complex half plane $\operatorname{Re}\{\lambda_i\} \leq -0.1, \forall i$ through the addition of negative self loops, $A:=A-\alpha I$.
+As the focus is on reducing the control energy, controllability is always ensured for all choices of driver nodes by adding edges that guarantee strong connectivity when needed.